soundasleep/jevon.org/wiki/git.md

 # `git checkout master` - switch back to master and update local copy to master
 # `git pull` - download remote Git to local Git

+<a href="http://stackoverflow.com/questions/5601931/best-and-safest-way-to-merge-a-git-branch-into-master">Merge branch back in</a>:

+# `git checkout master` - switch back to master and update local copy to master
+# `git pull origin master` - update local Git from remote Git
+# `git merge (new-branch-name)` - do the merge from the given branch (I don't know what happens with conflicts!)
+# `git push origin master` - push local Git to remote Git

 [[Category:Git]]
 [[Category:Subversion]]